nictki/Battmon/README.md

   %your_group ALL = NOPASSWD: /usr/sbin/pm-suspend-hybrid
   ```

-* If you don't have pm-utils installed, scripts in `bin` folder must be executed
+* - If you don't have pm-utils installed, copy scripts in `data/scripts` into `/usr/local/sbin/`folder
-  as a root, to allow regular user suspend, hibernate or shutdown computer.
+  and remember that this files must be executed as a root, to allow regular user suspend,
+  hibernate or shutdown computer.
   The easiest way to to do this, is to make this scripts accessible to normal user
   by running sudo without root password.
   To do so just edit `/etc/sudoers` file and add something like this, replacing username
   with your own user name and `PATH_TO_BATTMON` with absolute path to your Battmon folder:
   ```
-  your_username  ALL = NOPASSWD: /PATH_TO_BATTMON/bin/suspend.sh
+  your_username  ALL = NOPASSWD: /usr/local/sbin/suspend.sh
-  your_username  ALL = NOPASSWD: /PATH_TO_BATTMON/bin/hibernate.sh
+  your_username  ALL = NOPASSWD: /usr/local/sbin/hibernate.sh
-  your_username  ALL = NOPASSWD: /PATH_TO_BATTMON/bin/shutdown.sh
+  your_username  ALL = NOPASSWD: /usr/local/sbin/shutdown.sh
   ```
   or enable it for a group, remember to replace group and `PATH_TO_BATTMON`:
   ```
-  %your_group  ALL = NOPASSWD: /PATH_TO_BATTMON/bin/suspend.sh
+  %your_group  ALL = NOPASSWD: /usr/local/sbin/suspend.sh
-  %your_group  ALL = NOPASSWD: /PATH_TO_BATTMON/bin/hibernate.sh
+  %your_group  ALL = NOPASSWD: /usr/local/sbin/hibernate.sh
-  %your_group  ALL = NOPASSWD: /PATH_TO_BATTMON/bin/shutdown.sh
+  %your_group  ALL = NOPASSWD: /usr/local/sbin/shutdown.sh
   ```

 * Sound file is search by default in the same path where battmon was started,